markfier/portfolio/README.md

 This is an image classification model fit on the CIFAR-10 data set.
 Refer to cnn_model.

 # Supervised Learning Projects

+Supervised learning models are something I'm more familiar with.
+Most of these models are from school or independent work.

 ## Consulting